 Do I dare to eat a peach?

 I have heard the mermaids singing each to each.

 I do not think that they will sing to me.

 ~ T. S. Eliot

 I tried to make the last spread of this altered board book a little more modern looking.
 I put down layers of tissue with a beer label and an old advertising card on the left side.
 On the right was a collage of a woman from a vintage long underwear ad and some miscellaneous magazine images for her tail.
-The text was printed out and glued down on the page.
-I put more tissue around the edges, and then I was done!
+I printed out the text and glued it down on the page.
+After I put more tissue around the edges, then I was done!